thatkellenguy/brightwheel_exercise/README.md

 Thanks for taking the time to look at my project!

+## What language, frameworks, and/or libraries were used

+This project was written in Python 3.7 using mostly built-in libaries (ie, datetime, csv).
+I did, however, use two external libraries (see: Pipfile):
+- requests: for handling GET requests on the web services
+- bs4 (BeautifulSoup): for parsing HTML

+If I had been able to get to loading this into a database or better automated unit testing I would have used these libraries as well:
+- psycopg2: common library for connecting and interacting with most database services
+- pytest: for running unit tests on translation or expected outcomes
+- boto3: for interacting with AWS CLI commands
+- argparse: for providing more robust use of arguments

+## But, thatkellenguy, how do I run it?

+Clone this repository.

+`pipenv install`

+`pipenv run python3 bw_etl_exercise.py`

+## Tell us about the experience

 What I got done:
 - Parsed, transformed (where necessary), and combined all three sources into one CSV output
 - Scraped the HTML source despite inconsistencies in the HTML format (improper table rows)